olegbannyi/CPP-PRO-HW-5/README.md

 ## Reference mode
 To verify app correctness, run it in reference mode.
 Deposit and withdraw always have constant value: 100 \
 As a result:
- - initial balance should be equal to final balance (1000.00)
+ - initial balance should be equal to final balance: 1000.00
- - the result should be equal to the product of the number of transactions and their value \
+ - the result should be equal to the product of the number of cachiers and number of transactions and their value: 5 * 100 * 100.00 = 50'000.00 \
 Run in reference mode

 ### Thread unsafe version